gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Introduction {#sec-introduction}

-Object Security for Constrained RESTful Environments (OSCORE) {{I-D.ietf-core-object-security}} is a method for application-layer protection of the Constrained Application Protocol (CoAP) {{RFC7252}}, using CBOR Object Signing and Encryption (COSE) {{RFC8152}} and enabling end-to-end security of CoAP payload and options.
+Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} is a method for application-layer protection of the Constrained Application Protocol (CoAP) {{RFC7252}}, using CBOR Object Signing and Encryption (COSE) {{RFC8152}} and enabling end-to-end security of CoAP payload and options.

 As described in {{I-D.ietf-core-oscore-groupcomm}}, OSCORE may be used to protect CoAP group communication over IP multicast {{RFC7390}}{{I-D.dijk-core-groupcomm-bis}}.
 This relies on a Group Manager, which is responsible for managing an OSCORE group, where members exchange CoAP messages secured with OSCORE.
 The Group Manager can be responsible for multiple groups, coordinates the join process of new group members, and is entrusted with the distribution and renewal of group keying material.